Property accessors provide access to an object's properties by using the dot notation or the bracket notation.

 If you use a method for a numeric literal, and the numeric literal has no exponent and no decimal point, you should leave white-space(s) before the dot preceding the method call, so that the dot is not interpreted as a decimal point.

-is just a string or Symbol.
-So, it can be any string, including '1foo'
+should evaluate to a string or Symbol that represents the property's name.
+So, it can be any string literal, for example, including '1foo'

 , '!bar!'